skrey/yellow-extensions/features/core/README.md

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

-## How to make a multilingual website

-The installation comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
-If you want to translate an entire website, then enable the multi language mode.
-Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
-Go to your `content` folder and create a new folder for each language.

-To show a language selection create a page that lists available languages.
-This allows visitors to switch languages.

 ## How to hide a page

 Set `Status: unlisted` in the [settings](#settings) at the top of a page.
 The page will no longer be visible.
 You can chose between different status values, to control who can see and access a page.